animesh1798/MP-ltts/README.md

 |`5_Report`|Documentation of whole project|
 |`6_ImagesAndVideos`|Code Execution Images and Videos|

-# Issues
+# Pending Issues
-* Not able to rectify valgrind errors
+* Valgrind errors to be rectified